BlazejosP/huawei-sun2000-API-CLI/README.md

 Device Sun2000-(from 3KTL to 10KTL meaby also others)-M0
 -
-Device itself must be equipped with Smart Dongle there are two types:
+Device itself must be equipped with Smart Dongle existing two types:

 Smart Dongle-4G (sends data through cellular network -> to internet -> and then stright to cloud service)